Updated 11 April 2023

 Ukraine: security situation

 The Russian invasion of Ukraine is ongoing, with attacks and heavy fighting occurring in several areas of Ukraine, including in and around Kyiv and other major cities.
 There are ongoing reports of gunfire, artillery bombardments, explosions and missile strikes.
 Civilians are being impacted.
 There is a real risk to life.
 There is also concern about military activity and shelling around Ukraine’s nuclear power plants, particularly the Zaporizhzhia Nuclear Power Plant.
-We advise New Zealanders in Ukraine to seek shelter in a secure place until you judge it is safe to depart.
-Be alert and aware of your surroundings at all times and always prioritise your immediate safety.
-Monitor advice from reputable local and international media as well as the SafeTravel website.
-Where you judge it is safe to do so, you should depart Ukraine.

 We advise New Zealanders do not travel to Ukraine due to Russia’s invasion and ongoing military aggression (level 4 of 4).
 There is a real risk to life.
 New Zealanders currently in Ukraine are advised to depart as soon as it is safe to do so.
 The New Zealand Government is severely limited in its ability to provide consular assistance to New Zealand citizens in Ukraine.
-Read the full travel advisory for Ukraine here.
+Read the full travel advisory for Ukraine.

-New Zealanders in Ukraine requiring consular assistance can contact the New Zealand Embassy in Warsaw (accredited to Ukraine) at nzwsw@nzembassy.pl.
+New Zealanders in Ukraine requiring consular assistance can contact the New Zealand Embassy in Warsaw (accredited to Ukraine) at [email protected].
 For emergency consular assistance, contact the 24/7 Consular emergency line on +64 99 20 20 20.

 Russia